Posted By: Kaplan Schweser

 A bachelor’s degree in finance, accounting, math, or other banking-related discipline will provide a solid educational base for a career in investment banking.
 For the purposes of this article, we will assume that you are in the process of earning your bachelor’s degree or have already earned it.

 If you’re currently in school, or you recently graduated and are having a hard time landing a job, it’s wise to consider an internship.
 Interns usually receive an immeasurable amount of valuable training and experience that can be incredibly useful as you begin pursuing a career.
 If things go well in your internship, you may also have an opportunity to hire on in a full time position with the company.
 But even if you don’t, you’ll gain solid marketable experience that should help open other doors for you.

-Your first entry-level position will likely be as an analyst.
+Your first entry-level position will likely be as an investment banking analyst.
 Most firms provide substantial on-the-job training, where you’ll learn the basics of performing in your new role.
 You’ll be called on to pull data together, work with financial models, and manage client relations.

 You can begin your career in investment banking immediately after you finish your bachelor’s program.
 After you’ve earned employment, you will need to register as a representative of your organization with FINRA.
 You may also need to complete specific series examinations to qualify for registration, depending on the nature of your day-to-day work.

 Your bachelor’s degree will likely be sufficient for helping you land an entry-level position in investment banking.
 But if you aspire to advance in your career, you may consider pursuing an advanced degree.
 While a Master of Business Administration (MBA) is the most popular advanced degree path for those in the investment banking field, it’s not the only option.
 A graduate degree in a different, but applicable, discipline might be a good complement to your finance-based undergraduate degree.
 A master’s degree, especially if it’s from a reputable business school, can be expensive.
 But it isn’t your only option for advancement in the investment banking industry.